Amazon Pay for Alexa Skills FAQ

 - How do I get more help?

-Amazon Pay is a service that lets customers use the payment methods already associated with their Amazon accounts to make payments for goods, services, and donations.
-Customers can use any of their payment methods on file in their Amazon accounts.
+Amazon Pay is a service offered by Amazon Payments that lets customers use the payment methods already associated with their Amazon accounts to make payments for goods, services, and donations.
+Customers can use their payment methods on file in their Amazon accounts.
 Learn more about Amazon Pay.

-You can use Amazon Pay for Alexa Skills to sell your physical goods or services through Alexa skills.
-Examples include physical goods, event tickets, transportation, and flower delivery.
-You must comply with the Amazon Pay Acceptable Use Policy.
-You can also sell premium content within Alexa Skills with In-Skill Purchasing.
-Examples include game products, interactive stories, and unlocked features or content.
+You can use Amazon Pay for Alexa Skills to pay for your physical goods or services ordered through Alexa skills.
+Examples include event tickets, transportation, and flower delivery.
+You must comply with the Amazon Pay Acceptable Use Policy for your region:

 Amazon Pay charges merchants a per-transaction processing fee that varies by Amazon Pay region.
 In the U.S. for standard merchants we charge a 2.9% transaction fee + 30 cents authorization fee and for charities a 2.2% transaction fee + 30 cents authorization fee.
 The authorization fee is non-refundable.
-See the current Amazon Pay Fees on the Amazon Pay website.
+See the current Amazon Pay fees for your region:

 To start selling products and services from your Amazon Pay for Alexa Skills, the main steps are: